Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m2.md

 - App-event
   - The app-event has been changed to use TIDL instead of DBUS.
 - Launchpad
   - The launchpad has been refactored.
-A sub module (lux) written in rust language has been added.
+A sub module (lux) written in Rust language has been added.
 - TIDL
   - The TIDL compiler has been updated to generate code that uses the Rust programming language.
 - Tizen Core